-- Completely drain the engine oil. - Thoroughly clean the parts and sealing area.
+- Completely drain the engine oil. - Thoroughly clean the parts and sealing surface.

-- Lay the motorcycle on its side and fill the oil filter housing to about 1⁄3 full with engine oil. - Insert the oil filter into the oil filter housing. - Oil the O-ring of the oil filter cover and mount it with the oil filter cover •. - Mount and tighten the screws.
-Guideline
+- Lay the motorcycle on its side and fill the oil filter housing to about $\frac{1}{3}$ full with engine oil. - Insert the oil filter into the oil filter housing. - Lubricate the O-ring of the oil filter cover and mount it with the oil filter cover •. - Mount and tighten the screws.